-Our processors are latest generation and typically few years ahead of industry-standard supercomputers.
-This is because classic HPC systems are very large and can update hardware only every 3-5 years or so.
+Our processors are latest generation and typically a few years ahead of industry-standard supercomputers.
+This is because classic HPC systems are very large and can update hardware only every 3-5 years.
 For example, DOE's recent system Cori uses Haswell processors from 2014.
 NASA's largest and fastest supercomputer Pleiades is mostly based on Ivy Bridge processors from 2013, with some Haswell and Broadwell processors.
-While Cloudrun does not aim to be a replacement for those systems, we do aim to provide much faster and cheaper solution using state-of-the-art hardware and the flexibility of the cloud.
+While Cloudrun does not aim to be a replacement for those systems, we do provide much faster and cheaper solution with state-of-the-art hardware and flexibility of the cloud.

 Do you offer customer support?